AkashMer/Cleaning-ADL-Recordings/CodeBook.md

 -   All of these contain the data type double, <dbl>

+-   Units: meters/second\^2 (except when 'Magnitude' is mentioned

+-   Units for columns with 'Magnitude' : meters

+-   They were already detrended in the raw data set by using the median and limited to [-1,1]

 For eg. the name of the column is,

 "tBodyAccelerationMeanX" than it represents the Mean of mean body acceleration(time domain signal) along the x axis for each activity and each subject\